Hugh Kāwharu: Biography

 He was chair of the Ngāti Whātua o Ōrākei Māori Trust Board from 1978 to 2006.
 He served on the Royal Commission of the Courts (1976–1978), the New Zealand Māori Council, the Board of Māori Affairs (1987–1990) and the Waitangi Tribunal (1986–1996).
 He was a New Zealand delegate to UNESCO and a consultant to the United Nations Economic and Social Council (ECOSOC) and the Food and Agriculture Organization (FAO).
 He was also President of the Polynesian Society.

 In the 1989 Queen's Birthday Honours, Kāwharu was appointed a Knight Bachelor, for services to the Māori people.
 In 1992, he was awarded the Elsdon Best Memorial Medal by the Polynesian Society, and in 1994 was elected a Fellow of the Royal Society of New Zealand.
 In the 2002 Queen's Birthday and Golden Jubilee Honours, Kāwharu was appointed to the Order of New Zealand.

 He was patron of the Pitt Rivers Museum and an honorary Fellow of Exeter College, Oxford.

+Kāwharu authored the book, Māori Land Tenure: Studies of a changing institution, published in 1977, and was selected as one of the 180 most significant works of Māori-authored non-fiction.

 Kāwharu died in Auckland in 2006.
 Merata Kawharu and Amokura Kawharu are two of his daughters.